MethodsAndPractices/vsteam/.docs/Set-VSTeamWorkItemField.md

 ```

 ### -ReadOnly
-Makes a Read/write field read only.
-To remove the readonly flag and make the field editable, use -Readonly:$false
+Makes a read/write field read-only.
+To remove the ReadOnly flag and make the field editable, use -ReadOnly:$false

 ```yaml
 Type: SwitchParameter